 In-house legal counsels create non-disclosure agreements ensuring the business’s trade secrets are kept safe, and employees who violate these agreements face enforceable legal action.
 They also keep track of business patents, negotiate property acquisitions, financial contracts, and government communications that pertain to legal alignments.

 Monthly Salary: About S$20,000

-In addition, research and development managers oversee prototyping scheduling and progress and communicate to other departments their progress, product features for marketing, and logistics involved in mass-producing their prototype or implementing new business models.
+Research and development managers oversee prototyping scheduling and progress and communicate to other departments their progress.
+Some of these processes include product features for marketing strategies, logistics, and implementing new business models.